itrust-consulting/ADTop/README.md

 After cloning or downloading the repository, in the terminal, execute ```mvn package -Dmaven.test.skip=true``` to build the project.
 We use the additionally argument to skip the tests that are in-progress.

-Once all the tests have been implemented using simple `mvn package` would sucessfully build it.
+Once all the tests have been implemented using simple `mvn package` would successfully build it.
 The `package` goal of maven also executes all the tests within the project.

 ### IDE based